innoveworkshop/PartCat/README.md

 ## Installation

+Well, you can always just run the `PartCat.jar` file located inside `dist/`.

+### Linux

-Well, you can always just run the `PartCat.jar` file located inside `dist/`, but if you're running Linux you can go to the `dist/` directory and run the `install.sh` script there to automatically create system-wide files and make things easier on you.
+Go to the `dist/` directory and run the `install.sh` script there to automatically create system-wide files and make things easier on you.

+### Windows

+Go to the `dist/` directory inside the repository and copy the `PartCat.exe` executable to the appropriate places.
+It's entirely portable, given you also bundle Java with it, so you can place it together with a workspace inside a flash drive and have everything you need anywhere.

 ## Requirements

-  - Java 8
+  - Java Runtime Environment 8

 ## License